 \subsection{Stacked SCINet}

-When there are sufficient training samples, we could stack $K$ layers of SCINets to achieve better prediction accuracy (see Fig.~\ref{fig:frame} (c)), at the cost of a more complex model structure.
+When there are sufficient training samples, we could stack $K$ layers of SCINets to achieve even better forecasting accuracy (see Fig.~\ref{fig:frame} (c)), at the cost of a more complex model structure.

-Specially, we apply \textit{intermediate supervision}~\citep{bai2018trellis} on the output of each SCINet using the ground-truth, to ease the learning of intermediate temporal features.
+Specifically, we apply \textit{intermediate supervision}~\citep{bai2018trellis} on the output of each SCINet using the ground-truth values, to ease the learning of the intermediate temporal features.
 The output of the $k$-th intermediate SCINet, $\hat{\mathbf{X}}^{k}$ with length $\tau$, is concatenated with part of the input $\mathbf{X}_{t-(T-\tau)+1:t}$ to recover the length to the original input and feeded as input into the $(k\!+\!1)$-th SCINet, where $k=1, \dots, K\!-\!1$, and $K$ is the total number of the SCINets in the stacked structure.
-The output of the $K$-th SCINet, $\hat{\mathbf{X}}^{K}$, is the final prediction.
-Our empirical study shows that $K\!\leq\!3$ would be sufficient for most cases.
+The output of the $K$-th SCINet, $\hat{\mathbf{X}}^{K}$, is the final forecasting results.